Embedded Command Line Interfaces and Why You Need Them

 Binary Protocols as an Alternative

 In some cases, the full functionality of a CLI may not be necessary, or the nature of the deployment might not permit its use.
-A binary protocol could be a viable alternative for applications where you only need basic interaction with the device (e.g., for simple commands or status updates).
+A binary protocol could be a viable alternative for applications that only need basic interaction with the device (e.g., for simple commands or status updates).
 This reduces the code size and execution overhead while still allowing communication.

 Reduced Functionality CLI